SeleniumHQ/docker-selenium/README.md

 ##### Example: Spawn a container for testing in Firefox:

 This command line is the same as for Chrome.
-Remember that the Selenium running container is able to launch either Chrome or Firefox, the idea around having 2 separate containers, one for each browser is for convenience plus avoiding certain `:focus` issues your web app may encounter during end-to-end test automation.
+Remember that the Vaadin Testbench running container is able to launch either Chrome or Firefox, the idea around having 2 separate containers, one for each browser is for convenience plus avoiding certain `:focus` issues your web app may encounter during end-to-end test automation.

 ``` bash
 $ docker run -d --name testbench-hub -p 4444:4444 vaadin-testbench/hub:5.1.2